31 Jan Keys To Better Running Form

 Running who have great rhythm have a certain flow to their stride.
 They are relaxed and rhythmic regardless of their speed.
 Remember to “Run tall.
 Run relaxed.”
 This simple cue will help adjust most form issues and result in a great running rhythm.

-In closing, we all have our unique running form.
+We all have our unique running form.
 We can spot many familiar runners from afar just by their stride.
 Few runners need a complete change of their stride.
 Make sure to keep these 5 keys to good form since we all fall into bad habits easily.
 Remember: we’re here to help!
 At DPT, we have the tools and expertise to evaluate your running and help you reach your maximum potential.
 Call us to learn more!